 This programme is delivered in close collaboration with our advisory board of representatives from the water industry, and provides fundamental and applied training in the science and management of freshwater environments.
 Combining hydrology, geomorphology, biogeochemistry and ecology, the degree is designed to produce outstanding scientists capable of developing interdisciplinary solutions to priority water resource and catchment issues.
-It involves fieldwork at our research sites including the near-natural Tagliamento River in Italy and heavily impacted rivers within London and the south-east of England.* MSc version of this course is also available.
+It also involves fieldwork at our research sites ranging from globally rare chalk streams to heavily impacted rivers within London and southern England.* MSc and PgCert versions of this course are also available.

-- facilitates networking in the water and environmental sectors
+- facilitates networking within the water and environmental sectors

 - develops core understanding of freshwater environmental systems and the key policy and legal frameworks that underpin their management